Why do I need a blog for my small business?

 Notice how many times I used the word REGULAR in that paragraph?

-Business blogging is on the rise.
-And your customers are searching for fresh new information about your business.
+Business blogging is on the rise, and your customers are searching for fresh new information about your business.
 In fact, consumers say that they view blogs as one of the most trusted sources of information when they are looking to buy a product or service.
-So it’s important that your blog is giving them what they’re looking for, and that it’s written well, in a way that convinces them that you are a trusted brand, and that they should be buying from you, and not your competitors.
+So it’s important that your blog is giving them what they’re looking for, and that it’s written well, in a way that convinces them that you are a trusted brand, giving them reason to buy from you over your competitors.

-Once you’ve got a good number of blog posts, telling your customers about what you do, giving them information and advice, you can use them for your social media campaigns.
-Keep recycling them, and this will ensure that they not only stay relevant, but they will be much more likely to be recognised by search engines.
+Once you’ve got a good number of blog posts, you can use them for your social media campaigns.
+Keep recycling them, and this will ensure that they not only stay relevant but will be much more likely to be recognised by search engines.
 The more times they get read, the higher they will rank, and the more people will search you out.

 But what do I write about?

 When you’re planning your blog posts, think about what your customers are likely to be asking.
 What will they find interesting to read about?
-What will they need to know in order to seek you out, and buy from you over the competition?
+What will they need to know in order to seek you out?

 I’ve seen so many businesses publishing dull blog posts – don’t be one of these.
 No one cares about the inner workings of the machines you use to manufacture your goods.
-They want to know how you can benefit THEM.
+They want to know how you can benefit them.
 So give them something – tell them how your product or service is going to make their lives easier.
 How it’s going to free up their time, or save them money.
-If you’re aiming at other businesses, how are you going to help them MAKE MORE MONEY?
+If you’re aiming at other businesses, how are you going to help them increase revenue?

 If you’re stuck for ideas, here are a few to help you out: